River Song (Doctor Who): Television

 When the Doctor next encounters River, in "The Husbands of River Song" (2015), as the Twelfth Doctor (Peter Capaldi), she does not initially recognise him and he is able to learn more about what she is like when he is not around.
 The Doctor accompanies River (from her perspective, shortly after "The Angels Take Manhattan") on a scheme to obtain a rare diamond.
 He learns that in addition to him, River has had several spouses, both male and female, and is not above ruthless behaviour as she goes about her work.
 He also discovers that she truly loves him, but that she also genuinely believes that he does not love her back.
 She feels that the Doctor is above such petty emotions as love, and that he would never willingly jeopardise himself simply to help her.
 River ultimately discovers that the man she's been having this adventure with is actually the Doctor, with a new face she doesn't have a record of, thinking he only had 12 regenerations and that she'd already seen his last one.
 The pair later crash-land on the planet Darillium, where River had told the Doctor in "Forest of the Dead" that they would have their last night together.
 He uses time travel to ensure a perfect date, gives her the sonic screwdriver that she had in "Silence in the Library", and comforts her by revealing that the nights on Darillium last "24 years", giving River a happy life spent with the Doctor before her impending death in the Library.

-In 2017 series opener "The Pilot", a photograph of River is seen on the Doctor's desk in the university in which he is lecturing, beside a photograph of his granddaughter Susan Foreman.
+In the 2017 series opener "The Pilot", a photograph of River is seen on the Doctor's desk in the university in which he is lecturing, beside a photograph of his granddaughter Susan Foreman.
 River is also referenced in the episode "Extremis", and it is revealed that she ordered her employee Nardole (Matt Lucas) to keep an eye on the Doctor for her in the event of her death.
+River was also mentioned by the Fifteenth Doctor in the 60th Anniversary Special "The Giggle" when mentioning to the Fourteenth Doctor of the people they lost throughout their lives.